loeredami/DamiBytes/README.md

 Labels are entirely handled by the compiler, they basically do not exist in the program itself, instead it uses witchcraft to jump to the given memory address.

-In other words, the compiler knows how the machine will find the memory address before hand, and insert the appropriate value.
+In other words, the compiler knows how the machine will find the memory address before hand, and insert the appropriate value, by looking into the future.

 Usually everything will be treated as data, that will be turned into values.